buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuilding.md

 A building represents a structure that provides shelter for its occupants or contents and stands in one place.
 The building is also used to provide a basic element within the spatial structure hierarchy for the components of a building project (together with site, storey, and space).

 { .extDef}
-> NOTE&nbsp; Definition from ISO 6707-1:
+> NOTE  Definition from ISO 6707-1:
 > Construction work that has the provision of shelter for its occupants or contents as one of its main purpose and is normally designed to stand permanently in one place.

 A building is (if specified) associated to a site.
 A building may span over several connected or disconnected buildings.
 Therefore building complex provides for a collection of buildings included in a site.
 A building can also be decomposed in (vertical) parts, where each part defines a building section.
 This is defined by the composition type attribute of the supertype _IfcSpatialStructureElements_ which is interpreted as follow: